upbound/docs/content/providers/provider-terraform/migrate-provider-tf.md

 `provider-terraform` is a Crossplane provider that parses and executes your Terraform configurations as a Crossplane Managed Resource(MR).
-You don't have to rewrite all of your Terraform configurations to begin working with Crossplane.
+You don't have to rewrite all your Terraform configurations to begin working with Crossplane.

 ## Create a managed resource